kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 2. Configure the sign-in experience:
    - **Sign-in options**: Select **Email** as the sign-in identifier
 3. Configure the password policy and MFA settings according to your requirements
 4. Configure the required attributes.
-For this project the following attributes are required:
+For my project the following attributes are required:
    - `email`
    - `name`
    - `family_name`